-Condition Number Environmental Performance Condition Development Consent (09_062) Appendix 10 opendix 10 APPENDIX 10: NOISE COMPLIANCE ASSESSMENT Condition 1 Applicable Meteorological Conditions The noise criteria in Table 2 of Schedule 3 are to apply under all meteorological conditions except the following: (a) during periods of rain or hail; (b) average wind speed at microphone height exceeds 5 m/s; (c) wind speeds greater than 3 m/s measured at 10 m above ground level; or (d) temperature inversion conditions greater than 3°C/100 m, or alternatively stability class F and G. Appendix 10 Determination of Meteorological Conditions Section 9.5 Condition 2 Except for wind speed at microphone height, the data to be used for determining meteorological conditions shall be that recorded by the meteorological station on or in the vicinity of the site.
-Appendix 10 Compliance Monitoring Section 9.4 Condition 3 Attended monitoring is to be used to determine compliance with the relevant conditions of this Approval.
-Appendix 10 This monitoring must be carried out at least once a month (but at least two weeks apart), Section 9.4 Condition 4 unless the Secretary directs otherwise.
+Condition Number Environmental Performance Condition Addressed within Development ( Consent (09_062) Appendix 10 Condition 1 APPENDIX 10: NOISE COMPLIANCE ASSESSMENT Applicable Meteorological Conditions The noise criteria in Table 2 of Schedule 3 are to apply under all meteorological conditions except the following: (a) during periods of rain or hail; (b) average wind speed at microphone height exceeds 5 m/s; (c) wind speeds greater than 3 m/s measured at 10 m above ground level; or (d) temperature inversion conditions greater than 3°C/100 m, or alternatively stability class F and G. Section 9.1 Appendix 10 Condition 2 Determination of Meteorological Conditions Except for wind speed at microphone height, the data to be used for determining meteorological conditions shall be that recorded by the meteorological station on or in the vicinity of the site.
+Section 9.3 Appendix 10 Condition 3 Compliance Monitoring Attended monitoring is to be used to determine compliance with the relevant conditions of this Approval.
+Section 9.2.2 Appendix 10 Condition 4 This monitoring must be carried out at least once a month (but at least two weeks apart), unless the Secretary directs otherwise.
 Note: The Secretary may direct that the frequency of attended monitoring increase or decrease at any time during the life of the project.
-Appendix 10 Unless otherwise agreed with the Secretary, this monitoring is to be carried out in Section 9.4 Condition 5 accordance with the relevant requirements for reviewing performance set out in the NSW Industrial Noise Policy (as amended from time to time), in particular the requirements relating to: (a) monitoring locations for the collection of representative noise data; (b) meteorological conditions during which collection of noise data is not appropriate; (c) equipment used to collect noise date, and conformity with Australian Standards relevant to such equipment; and (d) modifications to noise data collected including for the exclusion of extraneous noise and/or penalties for modifying factors apart from adjustments for duration.
+Section 9.2.2 Appendix 10 Condition 5 Unless otherwise agreed with the Secretary, this monitoring is to be carried out in accordance with the relevant requirements for reviewing performance set out in the NSW Industrial Noise Policy (as amended from time to time), in particular the requirements relating to: (a) monitoring locations for the collection of representative noise data; (b) meteorological conditions during which collection of noise data is not appropriate; (c) equipment used to collect noise date, and conformity with Australian Standards relevant to such equipment; and (d) modifications to noise data collected including for the exclusion of extraneous noise and/or penalties for modifying factors apart from adjustments for duration.
+Section 92.2